 Factories don’t have enough time to respond to all inquiries.
 Many of the “buyers” are just asking and don’t buy in the end.
 They’ve experienced too much of it so they don’t see any serious business coming.
 Most factories run their ROI to decide who are target customers and who will bring them better profits.
 The ROI is not necessary to be plaintext.
 They tend to tell from what you show them.

 Factories might not at all reply one word especially when buyers are using templates from the Internet to send an inquiry.
 The direct impression given to the factory is that you must be a scammer or not a real buyer.
 Because dozens of “buyers” are using the same inquiry template.
-Try to talk your particular business case to avoid the mistaken.
+Try to talk about your particular business case to avoid the mistakes.

 Factories are production-oriented so their margin relies heavily on the very quantity of each order.
 Different scale factories have different minimum order quantity requirement.
 If your order quantity is small and not to the MOQ, factories have no incentive to make production for you as they are living on mass production profit.